dd9jn/rfc4880bis/crypto-refresh.md

 If an implementation does not implement compression, its authors should be aware that most OpenPGP messages in the world are compressed.
 Thus, it may even be wise for a space-constrained implementation to implement decompression, but not compression.

-## Conversion to Radix-64
+## Conversion to Base64

 OpenPGP's underlying native representation for encrypted messages, signature certificates, and keys is a stream of arbitrary octets.
 Some systems only permit the use of blocks consisting of seven-bit, printable text.
 For transporting OpenPGP's native raw binary octets through channels that are not safe to raw binary data, a printable encoding of these binary octets is needed.
-OpenPGP provides the service of converting the raw 8-bit binary octet stream to a stream of printable ASCII characters, called Radix-64 encoding or ASCII Armor.
+OpenPGP allows converting the raw 8-bit binary octet stream to a stream of printable ASCII characters using base64 encoding, in a format called ASCII Armor (see {{base64}}).

-Implementations SHOULD provide Radix-64 conversions.
+Implementations SHOULD provide base64 conversions.

 ## Signature-Only Applications